Watch Video: LSAC's Senior Test Developer describes the test and gives tips on how to prepare.

 The test consists of five 35-minute sections of multiple-choice questions.
 Four of the five sections contribute to the test taker's score.
 The unscored section typically is used to pretest new test questions or to preequate new test forms.
 The placement of this section will vary.
-A 35-minute writing sample is administered at the end of the test.
-LSAC does not score the writing sample, but copies of the writing sample are sent to all law schools to which you apply.
+Identification of the unscored section is not available until you receive your score report.

 What the Test Measures

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 There are three multiple-choice question types in the LSAT:

 - Reading comprehension questions measure the ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school.